 - ¼ cup amchur powder (dried mango powder)

 - 2 teaspoons ground ginger

 - ½ teaspoon cayenne

 - ¼ teaspoon black pepper

-- In a dry skillet, add cumin seeds and stir-fry until brown and fragrant.
+- In a dry skillet, add cumin seeds and stir-fry until brown and fragrant then grind.

 - Combine all of the ingredients, including the freshly ground cumin into a small saucepan over medium heat.

 - Cook for 25 minutes or until reduced by about half.
 Stir occasionally.